membermatters/MemberMatters/GETTING_STARTED_DEV.md

 Take note of the IP and port.
 In this case, open your favourite browser and go to `http://127.0.0.1:8000/`.
 You should be presented with the home page of the web app.
-You can login with the username "default@example.com" and password "hsbne123".
+You can login with the username "default@example.com" and password "MemberMatters!".
 You should create a new account, then use the default account to give your new account admin rights.
 You should change the password of the default admin account.

 ##### Notes for HSBNE infrastructure maintainers